GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 - Row-level checksums localize errors to specific rows, enabling users to detect and correct mistakes before propagating them.
 - The master verification number adds a global consistency check over all 24 recovered words, ensuring that no residual errors remain undetected.

-Under a simple random-error model, the probability that an incorrect row passes its checksum test is at most $1/2053$, and the probability that incorrect rows collectively also preserve the master sum is at most another factor of $1/2053$.
-Thus, the chance that arbitrary arithmetic mistakes escape all checks is bounded above by $(1/2053)^9$, which is so small as to be negligible in practice.
+Under the same random-error model discussed in Section 3.5, the probability that an incorrect row passes its checksum test is at most $1/2053$, and the probability that such errors also preserve the master sum is at most another factor of $1/2053$.
+With an additional independence assumption across rows this yields an overall error-escape probability on the order of $(1/2053)^9$; even without that assumption, the per-row-plus-master bound of $1/2053^2$ is already so small as to be negligible in practice.

 From a usability perspective, the design offers a favorable trade-off: users perform only familiar operations (addition, multiplication, reduction) and receive immediate feedback at the row level, significantly reducing the cognitive load and the risk of silent failure.

 #### 4.3 Physical Security Assumptions

-As with any secret-sharing scheme, the overall security of the Schiavinato Cipher depends on the physical handling of shares.
+As with any secret-sharing scheme, the overall security of Schiavinato Sharing depends on the physical handling of shares.
 The analysis assumes that:

 - No adversary can reliably obtain $k$ or more distinct shares for the same wallet.
 - Legitimate participants can access at least $k$ valid shares when recovery is required.
 - Shares are protected against tampering, loss, and unauthorized duplication according to the user's threat model.

-The cipher does not prescribe a particular strategy for distributing or storing shares (for example, geographically or socially), as such strategies are context-dependent.
+The scheme does not prescribe a particular strategy for distributing or storing shares (for example, geographically or socially), as such strategies are context-dependent.
 It simply provides a mathematically sound mechanism for ensuring that fewer than $k$ shares reveal nothing about the BIP39 secret.

 ---

 ### **5. The GRIFORTIS Reference Implementation**

-To facilitate adoption and independent auditing, this section sketches a set of open-source reference tools that implement the Schiavinato Cipher.
+To facilitate adoption and independent auditing, this section sketches a set of open-source reference tools that implement Schiavinato Sharing.
 GRIFORTIS intends to develop these tools so that they embody the same principles of simplicity, transparency, and offline operation that motivate the scheme itself.

-#### 5.1 The `schiavinato-cipher.html` Tool
+#### 5.1 The `schiavinato-sharing.html` Tool

 The primary reference implementation is a single self-contained HTML/JavaScript file, intended to be executed on an air-gapped computer.
 Its design adheres to the following constraints: